CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Methods

+We obtain $\{\mathbf{s}_{\varnothing}, \mathbf{s}_{t}, \mathbf{s}_{t,s}\}$ via three forward passes of the Spatial MAR head that differ only in their conditioning inputs (unconditional, temporal-only, and temporal+spatial).
+We then combine the predicted scores according to~\cref{eq:cfg_score_appendix} before updating tokens.

-where three (un)conditional score terms jointly contribute to the final gradient.
-To learn the classifier-free guidance~\citep{ho2022classifier, brooks2023instructpix2pix}, during training: (1) with 5\% probability, we replace the spatial condition with a uniform mask~\citep{chang2022maskgit}; (2) with 5\% probability, we replace the temporal sequence condition with a learnable vector augmented by sinusoidal positional encoding. and (3) with 5\% probability, we remove both simultaneously.
-This encourages the model to generalize effectively under varying conditional contexts.
+To enable CFG at inference, we adopt classifier-free training by randomly dropping conditions: with 5\% probability we replace the spatial condition with a uniform mask~\cite{chang2022maskgit}; with 5\% probability we replace the temporal sequence with a learnable temporal vector; with 5\% probability we drop both; otherwise we keep both.